 Thoughts are mostly noisy.
 They want to make sense of everything.
-They want you to examine, reason and analyze.
-So that we make the perfect choice.
+They want you to examine, reason, and analyze.
+So that we make a perfect choice.

 Intuition vs. Emotions

-It’s much harder to tell apart intuition and emotions because both of them give us body sensation.
-In her video, Marie Forleo, said that intuition makes us feel either expansive or contracted.
+It’s much harder to tell apart intuition and emotions because both of them give us bodily sensations.
+In her video, Marie Forleo said that intuition makes us feel either expansive or contracted.
 When we feel expansive, our chest and shoulders open up, our face lit up, we feel good going forward even if we might have a little fear in us.
-When we feel contracted, however, everything start to pull in and we feel a sense of dread.
+When we feel contracted, however, everything starts to pull in and we feel a sense of dread.

 Emotions are different in the sense they affect our normal body functions.
 For example, fear and anxiety.
 Our breath gets shorter, our heart beats faster, our body feels tense and we might sweat a little more.
-Same goes with excitement.
+The same goes for excitement.
 Even though it’s a positive emotion, our heart beats faster when we are excited.